Qhoebe/SC2006-Group1/README.md

     cd .\src\server\src\

-After which, run the following command to install the require node_modules (if not installed):
+To install the require node_modules (if not installed), run the following command on both terminals:

     npm install